OfficialAkitaInu/SmartContracts/README.md

 This repo contains assets for creating Smart Contacts for Akita Inu ASA.
 ## Getting Started

 It's exciting to see so many people get involved!
-Below there is a guide to getting started that is intended to help accommodate anybody  who wants to contribute.
+Below is a guide to getting started that is intended to help accommodate anybody  who wants to contribute.